slyq/Scorpio/README.md

 ## Putting the stuff on your image

-* Store the wav (and jpg - optional) files in a new folder wherever you desire.
-Make sure you specify the path in your scoring engine
+* Move the "Scoring Engine" folder to "C:\Scoring Engine"
-* Store the exe and ico inside the Windows folder or any folder where clients won't look at normally, and possibly add hide attributes
+* Store the compiled exe and ico inside the Windows folder or any folder where clients won't look at normally, and possibly add hide attributes
 * Create a shortcut for the exe and put it on the desktop
 * Change the shortcut icon to the ico file
 * Implement your own readme, and make sure to mention NOT TO DELETE SCORPIO
 * Implement the forensics questions
-* Create a scheduled task to run with highest privileges on log in
+* Create a scheduled task or service to run Scorpio with highest privileges on log in
 * Run it several times to test it out
-* Delete the Scorpio-master.zip and its extraction folder.
-LEAVE NO TRACE TO THE SOURCE CODE!

-## Configuration Editor

-The configuration tool for Scorpio has been migrated to an electron app.
-It can be downloaded [here](https://drive.google.com/file/d/1WGncgS5qvgRrWK09IVnO-MkPiYfeC9ao/view?usp=sharing).
+* Delete any remnant files

-## Known bugs that are dismissed
+## Known bugs

 * Disabling a user will prevent the password changed check for that user
 * Sometimes you may have to manually open the features box so that `dism` gets the list

-## Fun Stats/Facts

-A FeatureObject takes the longest time to check, and the time it takes is inconsistent.
-The time for a run through vuln.check for all vulns can vary from ~0.04-0.20s from one FeatureObject.

 ## Built With

-* [Python 3.6.6](https://www.python.org/downloads/release/python-366/) - The coding language used
+* Python 3.11.4

 ## The Scorpio Team

-* **Clement Chan** Director, Lead Developer, Web Developer - [compileSuccess](https://github.com/compileSuccess)
+* **Clement Chan** Scorpio Engine Developer - [slyq](https://github.com/slyq)
-* **Jimmy Li** Server Developer and Host - [jimmyl02](https://github.com/jimmyl02)
+* **Jimmy Li** Scorpio Configuration Editor Developer - [jimmyl02](https://github.com/jimmyl02)

-## License

-This project is not licensed under anything, but it is a private repos.
-If you are not one of the authors you shouldn't have access to this unless permitted for special reasons.

-## Acknowledgments

-* Thanks to Jared Flores and Allen Stubblefield for inspiration
-* Thanks to Jino Sirivatanarat for image supplementations